• Home

 What if I don’t have a wooden spoon handle to poke the holes?

-Use whatever you have that makes a hole roughly half an inch wide — a thick chopstick, the end of a spatula, even a butter knife handle.
-The key is that the holes are big enough for the Jell-O to actually get inside.
+Use anything you have that has a hole about half an inch wide.
+This could include a thick chopstick, a spatula, or even the handle of a butter knife.
+Just make sure that the holes are large enough for the Jell-O to actually get inside.
+Small holes created by a skewer or a fork, for example, are not very effective.

 Serving Ideas

-This cake is a natural fit for spring and summer gatherings — Mother’s Day, Memorial Day, Fourth of July, graduation parties.
-It’s cold, it’s easy to portion into squares, and it feeds a crowd straight from the pan.
-A few ways to make it feel a little more special:
+This cake is perfect for spring and summer get-togethers.
+Think Mother’s Day, Memorial Day, July Fourth, graduation parties.
+It’s cold, can be easily portioned into square servings, and feeds a lot of people right from the pan.
+Here are some ideas to make it feel a little more special:

 • Top individual slices with a few sliced fresh strawberries right before serving